 Now when I say expensive let me explain...

 Now in today's money what would that be?
 Work out what half your years wages are and you have what the Singer 201 cost in 1940.
-Basically they cost the same as a new car today!
+Basically they cost the same as a decent car today!
 Now you know why the Singer 201K machines sew better than their modern plastic counterparts.
+I once met a man who paid £50 for his Singer when new.
+He only remembered the price because he paid £500 for his house!

 Sew with a Singer 201K today in good working order and you will see what I mean, puuuurfection.